shamshirz/dotfiles/README.md

 # Keeping me up to date

-To keep this stuff up to date run the `update.sh` script
+To keep this stuff up to date run the `update-settings.sh` script

 It dumps
  * Current brew status